-While many visitors to Madagascar come for the beautiful beaches, the island with its 50 national parks and reserves is nothing short of a top ecotourism destination.
-If you like an active holiday, Madagascar won’t disappoint as all wildlife viewing is done on foot.
+While many visitors to Madagascar come for the beautiful beaches, the island is a top ecotourism destination with its 50 national parks and reserves.
+If you like an active holiday, Madagascar won’t disappoint as most wildlife viewing is done on foot.
 For a true adventure, you can even go out at night, looking for animals by flashlight.

 Pros & Cons